 Alternative 5 would implement a growth strategy that combines elements of the strategies from Alternative 2 (neighborhood centers), Alternative 3 (widespread redevelopment in urban neighborhood), and Alternative 4 (emphasis on redevelopment along major transportation corridors in urban neighborhood areas).
-Under Alternative 5, 120,000 new housing units would be added in Seattle by 2044-20,000 more than under any of the other action aAlternatives 2 through 4.
+Under Alternative 5, 120,000 new housing units would be added in Seattle by 2044-20,000 more than under any of the other action alternatives.
 More than 113,000 (94%) of these would be in areas with high-density designations.
 Alternative 5 would also include the creation of a new urban center near NE 130th Street and the expansion of the existing urban centers in the Greenwood-Phinney Ridge, Upper Queen Anne, Admiral, West Seattle Junction, Morgan Junction, and Othello areas.
-As a result, approximately 1,400 more acres more area would fall in the "Centers/high-density residential" category be assigned to high-density place types (rRegional cCenter, u-Urban cCenter) under this alternative, compared to the other alternatives (Exhibit 3.3-4).
+As a result, approximately 1,400 more acres would fall in the "Centers/high-density residential" category under this alternative, compared to the other alternatives (Exhibit 3.3-4).

-Compared to Alternative 1Under Alternative 5, approximately 33,700 more acres would be in place types dedicated to relatively high-density residential uses-a slightly greater increase than under Alternative 3. of currently lower-density parcels may be converted to higher-density uses-more than under any of the other alternatives (Exhibit 3.3-4).
-These areas would be distributed throughout the city..
-As such, all-including areas with relatively high proportions of existing tree canopy cover would be likely to experience additional canopy loss.
-This placetype-based analysis indicates that Alternative 5 would have the higher potential for development-related impacts to vegetation (and, by extension, a higher potential to impede progress toward the City's canopy cover goal), compared to Alternatives 2 and 4, and a potential similar to those of Alternative 3 and the Preferred Alternative.
+Under Alternative 5, approximately 33,700 acres of currently lower-density parcels may be converted to higher-density uses-more than under any of the other alternatives (Exhibit 3.3-4).14 These areas would be distributed throughout the city.
+As such, all areas with relatively high proportions of existing canopy cover would be likely to experience additional canopy loss.